nextcloud/documentation/user_manual/files/server_to_server_using.rst

    .. figure:: ../images/s2s-remote-share-labeled.png

 Remove your linked share anytime by clicking the trash can icon.
+This only disables sharing and does not delete your files.